WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 beyond the edge of the plot.
 As a result, the estimator is downward biased at the left edge.

-This effect worsens with the bandwidth since a wider kernel accesses data which is more biased.
+This effect worsens as the bandwidth increases since a wider kernel uses data further from the point of interest.
-Note that this phenomenon also appears at the right edge of Figure 1, but to a lesser extent, due to the relatively small positive gradient of the regression function at the right boundary.
+Note that this phenomenon also appears at the right boundary of Figure 1, but to a lesser extent, due to the relatively small positive gradient of the regression function at the right edge.

 ## Local linear smoother